Sean-Pend/Online_Resume_Example_Project/README.md

 # Capstone-Project-1-Online-Resume-Example
-Capstone project 1 for HTML
+Very basic online resume example using only HTML